 Not everyone believed that Zündler (1918-1996) had compassionate motives for turning a blind eye to children being rescued from the daycare center and the college.
 Yad Vashem’s announcement in 1993 that Zündler was to be awarded a distinction unleashed a storm of protest.
 A special committee was set up to reverse the decision and Johannes Houwink ten Cate of the National Institute for War Documentation (RIOD) was appointed to research the case.
 Had Zündler really helped Jews without receiving anything in exchange?
 Or had he demanded sex and liquor in return for his assistance?

-The facts show that Zündler had been dismissed from his position as a guard at the Schouwburg in May 1943 for committing what the Nazis called Rassenschande (“racial defilement”).
+The facts show that Zündler had been dismissed from his position as a guard at the Schouwburg in May 1943 for committing what the Nazis called Rassenschande (racial defilement).
 He had sexually assaulted a number of female prisoners at the Schouwburg.
 He himself claimed after the war that he had been fired for helping Jews.

 Houwink ten Cate could find only one documented case in which Zündler had helped someone, in exchange for a bottle of gin.
 After receiving this report, Yad Vashem reversed its decision to grant an award to Zündler, who was still alive at the time, and sent him a letter of thanks instead.

-Starting in April 1943, Pimentel built up good relations with the Teachers’ Training College.
+Starting in April 1943, Pimentel built up good relations with the Teacher Training College.
 She began by asking Hulst if children from her daycare center could play in the college’s garden.
 There was not much of a fence between the two gardens.
 Van Hulst gave his consent, and in May he agreed to let children take their afternoon nap in one of his classrooms.
 These agreements made it easy for children to be transferred to the college without being spotted.

 Van Hulst and Pimentel then started discussing possible escape routes.
 They found one.
 It meant bringing the janitor C.A van Wijngaarden into the plot, to keep watch on the school’s front door.
 Then the escapes could begin.
 The janitor let in the people coming to fetch the children and watched to check that the coast was clear before signaling to the caregivers that it was safe to go out the front door with the children.

 Van Hulst kept the presence of the Jewish children and the escapes a secret, as much as possible, from the other pupils and his staff.
 He scarcely broached the subject even to his wife.
-Before smuggling a child out to safety, the daycare center always asked the child’s parents, who were in captivity at the Hollandsche Schouwburg, for their consent.
+Before smuggling a child out to safety, the daycare center always asked the child’s parents, who were in captivity at Hollandsche Schouwburg, for their consent.

 The Last Acts of Resistance

-On March 8, 1972, Yad Vashem recognized Van Hulst as Righteous Among the Nations
+On 8 March 1972, Yad Vashem recognized Van Hulst as Righteous Among the Nations.